Today is the day. Curriculum Night is happening tonight, Thursday, February 5, from 5:30–7:00 PM at Crestwood High School.

 Catch the Underclassmen Court after the 5:30 PM Girls Varsity game, then stay for the Boys Varsity game at 7:00 PM to see the Seniors and the crowning of our King & Queen at halftime!
 Go Chargers!

-about 8 hours ago, Crestwood High School
+7 days ago, Crestwood High School

 This square graphic for the "Crestwood Snowcoming Basketball Game" is set against a dark blue background patterned with various white snowflakes.
 A thin yellow border frames the top and right sides of the image.
 In the upper left, a yellow basketball hoop and backboard are shown, while a large white silhouette of a basketball player is captured mid-air performing a slam dunk.
 Bold yellow text in the center reads "CRESTWOOD SNOWCOMING BASKETBALL GAME".
 Below the title, white italicized text explains that the underclassmen court will be announced before the boys varsity game, and the seniors will be announced with the King and Queen crowned during halftime.
 In the bottom right corner, a white calendar icon displays the date "JANUARY 30" in yellow.